Eyezy Review 2024: Is It a Good Way to Monitor Your Kids?

 Eyezy Features

-Eyezy’s web filtering and monitoring tool lets you block websites you don’t want your kids visiting, see their entire browser history, and view their bookmarked sites.
+Eyezy’s web filtering and monitoring tool lets you block websites you don’t want your kids visiting, see their entire browser history, and view their bookmarked sites — even on desktop, if you install Eyezy’s Google Chrome extension on your kid’s PC or Mac.
 However, it didn’t work very well in my tests.
 It doesn’t include any pre-made website categories, so you can’t quickly create blocklists (like you can with Qustodio, Bark, or Norton Family), and when you block a website, it takes up to 15 minutes before that block is applied on your kid’s device.
 In other parental control apps, websites are blocked instantly.

 When the website blocks are applied, if your kid tries visiting a blocked website, they won’t receive any indication that the website has been blocked.
 They’ll simply be presented with a blank screen.
 While this is so your kid doesn’t realize you’re monitoring them, I like how most competitors issue a pop-up telling your kid that they’ve tried visiting a banned site, and some, including FamiSafe, even let your kids send you a request to access the blocked site.